JoshuaKGoldberg/eslint-plugin-erasable-syntax-only/README.md

 );
 ```

+> [!TIP]
-> 💡 Tip: Put a _TODO_ comment linking to a tracking issue/ticket on any temporary disables of rules.
+> Put a _TODO_ comment linking to a tracking issue/ticket on any temporary disables of rules.
 > It will help keep track of pending work and indicate when rule disables aren't meant to stay long-term.

 ### See Also